 Concrete roofing: Solar installation on concrete roofs are slightly more expensive than on traditional tile roofs in Indonesia.
 Installers secure mounting racks for solar panels by weighing them down with concrete ballasts on the roof, rather than through drilling or penetration.
 As concrete roofs are often flat, tilted mounting racks are installed for solar panels to be “self-cleaning” when it rains.

 Note: The percentage difference in total cost compared across the three roof materials is less than 5%.
 Other factors such as system size and whether you opt for battery storage affect the total cost far more significantly.

 Along with roof type, roofs without easy accessibility (with a ladder or via a balcony) may also require additional scaffolding.
-Steep roofs often require additional manpower, resulting in additional labour costs and an increased solar panel installation price.
+Steep roofs also involve additional risk, often requiring higher labour costs and increasing your solar panel installation price.

 Type of Solar Panel

 Two main factors determine the price of solar panels — their technology and the brand.
 There are 3 main types of solar panels: Monocrystalline, Polycrystalline and Thin Film.
 While each has its pros and cons, residential rooftop solar installations use monocrystalline solar panels most frequently because they are the most space-efficient and have the highest efficiency.